OZTaekOppa/FastaHandler/README.md

 ```
 python3 prfxselrename.py --input-seq test_dna.fasta --input-id new_ids.txt --out output_reN.fasta --t 1 --mem 2
 ```
-+ If the input fasta file is not a single-line fasta, please use the multi2single module first.
++ Use the multi2single module first if your input FASTA file isn't in single-line format.
-+ The current script is useful for only selected IDs/headers with a user’s specific input, especially for the fasta files (e.g. genome assemblies with multiple scaffolds, but do not want to include and rename the scaffolds) downloaded from public databases.
++ The script is effective for selectively renaming IDs/headers in FASTA files (with a user's specific input), such as genome assemblies from databases, where you want to exclude and not rename certain elements like scaffolds.

 - Parameter explanation
 	1. python 3: Call python 3